bastibense/libharu_ng/README.md

   - Use built-in fonts or load custom fonts (TTF).
 - Add images to the pages.
   - With support for JPEG and PNG images (including transparency).
+- Use custom page sizes.
+- Save and restore the graphics state.
+- Set password protection for the document.
 - Add shapes like lines, rectangles, circles, etc. to the pages.
 - Add annotations to the pages.
 - Add outlines to the document.